-Appraisal

-Provide a critical appraisal of the project.
-The question that I would pose to you here is as follows: if you were doing the whole project again, what would you do differently, what would you do the same, what advice would you give to others if they were doing the same project?
-Here you should reflect on the entirety of your project including your choice of technologies, your implementation decisions, and the project plan.
-With the benefit of hindsight, what are the lessons learned during the project and the evaluation of the final product and the process of its production (including a review of the plan and any deviations from it).
-Also consider what have been the most useful learning aspects for you.
+Summary and Conclusions

+After a thorough background research, the researcher aimed to take advantage of the existing literature and products on the market in order to develop a unique solution that could take the best of the existing prototypes, and provide additional functionality too.

+The measures taken by the researcher to develop an automated greenhouse in order to aid newly started gardeners has culminated into a physical computing-based solution for the environmental control needed in a greenhouse to succeed with sowing and reaping crops.
+The prototype has alleviated the difficulties which many gardeners face when first taking up horticulture.

+The three main features (environmental control, ChatBot and weed detection) of the prototype work together in a well-coordinated manner.
+The prototype is adaptable to a wide range of greenhouse designs, so the researcher was confident that it could be used as an add-on to a gardener’s pre-existing greenhouse as much as it could work if it was to be sold as a greenhouse and an automated system all together.

+The report provided a means of reflection and helped the researcher understand the positive qualities and drawbacks of the developed prototype.
+Though its limitations are not many, there is plenty of room for improvement, and even more room for reconsideration of the technology used and features implemented, this is further discussed in Section 9.

+The outcomes of this individual project have provided an unbiased set of findings that point towards the many advantages of greenhouse automation, including the achievable societal impact it could have.
+The researcher managed to enhance his professional skills due to the technology and tools adopted.
+Having taken up widely used frameworks for the problems that were tackled, the researcher has gained valuable experience with these industry standard tools, allowing for a reassessment of the project to be approached from a more knowledgeable perspective.
+Overall, this project has provided the researcher the chance to merge the overlapping fields of Computer Vision, Artificial Intelligence and Robotics into a single solution that perfectly encompasses the potential each of these disciplines have when used simultaneously.

+8.1 Changes in Design and Implementation from Mid-Term Report

-ChatBotThe final developed product closely resembles the one depicted in the Mid-Term report, however there are various design aspects that changed during the implementation of the system.
+The final developed product closely resembles the one depicted in the Mid-Term report, however there are various design aspects that changed during the implementation of the system.
 After progressively obtaining a deeper understanding of the utilised tools and the project context, some previous design decisions were ultimately discarded and through processes such as the user testing, new user stories were created which gave way for new designs and implementation of these features.

 Firstly, the background context and market were studied in far more depth before finalising the environmental control design which was being worked on at the time of writing the Mid-Term report.
 This provided the researcher with a wider range of previous, similar, or related work whether it was through journal papers, market research or statistics found online.
 This vantage point allowed the researcher to view and better compare similar systems to the one which was being developed, and helped with the assessment of previously used (common) features in addition to the relevant ethical and social considerations in place.